By Associated Press

 PLAYERS TO WATCH

 The NCAA Tournament is filled with great players and the AP All-America team is a good place to get familiar with the names.
-It’s also an event where guys you’ve never heard of — no offense, Drake — can take a star turn.
-Guard play is always going to be important (see: Baylor, 2021 title winner).
+It’s also an event where guys you’ve never heard of can take a star turn.
+Guard play is always going to be important (see: Baylor, 2021 title winner) and there are some NBA prospects in the mix.

 HOW TO WATCH

-Every game of the men’s tournament will be aired somewhere, either on CBS, TBS, TNT or TruTV and their digital platforms.
-CBS will have the Final Four semifinals and national title game this year.
+Every game of the men’s tournament will be aired — here is a schedule — either on CBS, TBS, TNT or TruTV and their digital platforms.
+CBS, which also has a handy schedule that includes announcing teams, will handle the Final Four and national title game this year.

 MARCH MADNESS CALENDAR